Bingley Celebration of Walking 2026

 We offer a choice of 5 walks all designed and led by our experienced walk leaders.
 Each walk has something different to offer to walkers of all abilities, ages and experience.
 It is a real chance to see some of Bingley and the surrounding district’s most stunning sights and landmarks.

-Well behaved dogs are also very welcome!
+Well behaved dogs on a lead are also very welcome!

-Bingley Celebration of Walking 2025 Banner
+Bingley Celebration of Walking 2026 Banner

-List of walks for the Bingley Celebration of Walking 2025
+List of walks for the Bingley Celebration of Walking 2026

 Led by Cedric Farineau & John Kata

 Polite notice: take a lunch pack and refreshments with you.
-Please be aware that public transport fares are not included and you will need to buy your own ticket.

-When: Monday 5th May – 9:30am
+When: Monday 4th May – 10:00am

 Where: